 quantifiable data and results on coordination

-Applicability – a user of this resource would be able to apply it to their transit service
+Applicability – a user of this resource would be able to apply it to a rural and/or tribal transit service

-Equity Focus – focuses on diversity and inclusiveness, unbiased, not politically motivated
+Equity Focus – focuses on diversity, inclusiveness, and accessibility; is unbiased, not politically motivated

 Timeliness/Up-To-Date – the content of the resource is based on current coordination practice and knowledge and is applicable to current practice